1g4-mirror/pv/docs/pv.1.md

 Show the progress of data through a pipeline by giving information such as time elapsed, percentage completed (with progress bar), current throughput rate, total data transferred, and ETA.
+The data flow rate, error handling strategy, buffer size, and cache interaction can all be adjusted.

 Each *FILE* is copied to standard output.
 With no *FILE*, or when *FILE* is "-", standard input is read.

-This is the same behaviour as **cat**(1).
+In "**\--watchfd**" mode, inspect another process and show its progress through the files it has open.

 # OPTIONS